 In 30 years, most of us will be healthy, one medical industry optimist told us.
-But for this, in 20 years, individual means will become available: literally personal pills, personal prostheses, courses, diets, recommendations.
-But before that, in 10 years, the entire healthcare sector should be completely restructured and personalized in focus and preventive approach.
+But for this, in 20 years, individual means will become available: personal pills, personal prostheses, courses, diets, recommendations.
+But before that, in 10 years, the entire healthcare sector should be restructured entirely and personalized in focus and preventive approach.
 And to make this happen, some have created recommendatory AI platforms, others have launched telemedicine startups, and others have implemented electronic dossiers and built hybrid computing systems.
-We talked with experts – renowned doctors, heads of state and commercial clinics, and pharmaceutical companies, about what is happening in the industry today and how it will develop in the coming years.
+We talked with renowned doctors, heads of state and commercial clinics, and pharmaceutical companies about what is happening in the industry today and how it will develop in the coming years.

 The transformation is already underway.

 Patients do not come to a medical facility because it has the most advanced information system.
-They go to the doctors.
+Instead, they go to the doctors.
 And if we manage to use technology to make it more convenient for the doctor to work, the patients will be satisfied.

-The past year has shown that when epidemic situations arise, each doctor’s load is seriously increased, so it is essential to provide serious technological support to specialists.
-It is not possible to increase the number of people working in the healthcare system overnight, but technology can be scaled up.
+The past year has shown that each doctor’s load is seriously increased when epidemic situations arise, so it is essential to provide serious technological support to specialists.
+It is impossible to increase the number of people working in the healthcare system overnight, but technology can be scaled up.
 New solutions remove routine operations from doctors and become assistants in analyzing research results and decision-making.
-New gadgets, monitoring, and analysis systems will soon simplify intermediate health control, leaving doctors with those cases when their expertise is really required.
-Modern IT tools make it possible to work more efficiently with existing data and provide patients with access to the necessary resources and useful information.
+New gadgets, monitoring, and analysis systems will soon simplify intermediate health control, leaving doctors with those cases when their expertise is required.
+Modern IT tools make it possible to work more efficiently with existing data and provide patients with access to the necessary resources and helpful information.
 Technology is already buying us the time it takes to save lives.

 We live in an era of information surge in medicine.
-If 20 years ago, the industry was not considered an area for large-scale computer computing applications, then 10 years ago, according to some estimates, the healthcare system generated 30% of the world’s digital form data.
-Today, new medical data is constantly emerging in volumes comparable to all the series that the entertainment industry is stamping.
+If 20 years ago, the industry was not considered an area for large-scale computer computing applications, then ten years ago, according to some estimates, the healthcare system generated 30% of the world’s digital form data.
+Today, new medical data is constantly emerging in volumes comparable to all the entertainment industry’s series stamping.

-Most experts believe that healthcare is the area where information technologies and digital transformation can produce the most tangible positive effects for society.
+Most experts believe that the future of healthcare is where information technologies and digital transformation can produce the most tangible positive effects for society.

 Transformation challenges and trends

 Healthcare is a strategically important industry for Microsoft.
-Microsoft works with more than 160,000 healthcare organizations in 140 countries and highlights four key areas for the industry:
+Microsoft works with more than 160,000 healthcare organizations in 140 countries and highlights four critical areas for the industry: